VaibhavPatel029/VaibhavPatel029/README.md

 <br />

 - 🎓 I'm currently pursuing **Bachelors in IT Engineering** (3rd Year) from **Marwadi University**.
-- 📚 I’m currently learning React, Javascript, TypeScript, Nodejs and Firebase....
+- 📚 I’m currently learning React, Javascript, TypeScript, Nodejs, Firebase ML, NLP, and Deep Learing ....
 - 🤝🏻 I’m looking to collaborate with other passionate developers.
 - 🎯 Goal (2021): **Contribute** openly to **Open Source projects**.
 - 📌 Scroll down to see my **Pinned Repositories**.